 - A physical and neurological exam

-- Blood tests to look for chemical imbalances or infections
+- Blood tests to look for things like infections

-- Images of the brain may be taken to look for damaged structures.
-Images may be taken with:
+Images of the brain may be taken to look for damage.
+This can be done with:

 - MRI scan